chrisstef/modern-crypto-punks/README.md

 In depth we are..

-- Using Thirdweb to build the backend needed for our Ethereum App.
+- Using Thirdweb to build the backend of our Ethereum-based app.

-- Using React JS to build the Frontend of our web app while we estabilish connection with our NFT collection on OpenSea.
+- Using React JS to build the frontend while we estabilish connection with our NFT collection on OpenSea.

 The scripts will be upgrading occasionally with new features added.
 Stay tuned!!